Academic Catalog

 Description

-Anatomy and physiology related to the major abdominal organs and major abdominal vessels.
-Assessment including physical, clinical symptoms, and laboratory findings.
-Related pathology and its sonographic appearance involving these structures.
-Scanning protocols, technical factors and image quality.
-One hour per week will be spent in completing online exams and working on patient case studies.
+Introduction to anatomy and physiology related to abdominal organs and abdominal vasculature.
+Includes normal abdominal anatomy and pathology, clinical symptoms, and laboratory tests related to normal and abnormal abdominal findings.
 Intended for students in the Diagnostic Medical Sonography Program; enrollment is limited to students accepted in the program.

 Course Objectives